Best Places to See Fall Colors in Central Oregon

 2. Shevlin Park – Bend

-Shevlin Park is a local favorite for fall color, especially along the Aspen Grove Trail.
+Shevlin Park is a local favorite and one of the best places to see fall colors in Central Oregon, especially along the Aspen Grove Trail.
 The golden aspens light up against the evergreens, and the park’s easy trails make it perfect for a family walk or picnic.

 Pro Tip: Go in the morning for soft light on the leaves, then head into Bend for coffee and pastries.